Nastel/JESL/README.md

 #### Edit `<jesl.home>/log4j/tnt4j.properties` and replace `YOUR-ACCESS-TOKEN` with your jKool API access token.
 This allows streaming data to be associated with your private repository.

-<b>NOTE</b>: Make sure your firewall allows outgoing `http` connections to http://data.jkoolcloud.com:6580
+<b>NOTE</b>: Make sure your firewall allows outgoing `https` connections to https://data.jkoolcloud.com

 #### Restart your application
-log4j messages which map to JESL `jkoolcloud` appender will stream to jKool Cloud @ http://data.jkoolcloud.com:6580
+log4j messages which map to JESL `jkoolcloud` appender will stream to jKool Cloud @ https://data.jkoolcloud.com

 #### Login to "My Dashboard" @ https://www.jkoolcloud.com/